Hiking for Beginners: Basic Clothing

 - Bellow's tongue keeps out debris

 Here are a few of my favorite hiking clothing items

 Kirkland Signature Active Crop Pants, I bought mine at Costco for around $20 and wish I would have bought at least one more pair.
 Once I realized how much I like these, they were out of season so I'm hoping to find more this summer.

-I really like moisture wicking fabric of this pant and it probably works the best of all my current pants.
-The wider waist band is also very comfortable.
+I really like moisture wicking fabric of these pants and it probably works the best of all my current pants.
+The wider waistband is also very comfortable.

-The Adidas Tech Tee is so great for hiking because it’s moisture wicking and the pattern really hides any sweat marks.
+The Adidas Tech Tee is so great for hiking because of its moisture wicking and the pattern really hides any sweat marks.
 I really like the length of this shirt and that is a little stretchy.

 I got this Nishiki v-neck on a clearance rack somewhere.
-The fit is great, it's moisture wicking and very versatile.
+The fit is great, it's moisture-wicking and very versatile.
 I wear this all the time and not just for hiking.
 I've been on the lookout for another shirt like this (different design) but haven't had much luck in finding another.
-I tend to buy multiples of clothing items I really like.
+I tend to buy multiple clothing items I really like.